-Suede shoes are costly but excellent for every occasion since they make us appear much more fashionable than we actually are.
+Suede shoes are costly but excellent for every occasion since they make me appear much more fashionable than I actually are.
 As a result, the fact that they are rather demanding maintenance makes sense.

 You can’t even clean suede with water!